 Innovation does not necessarily imply Tesla-like new model launches.
 You can even think of Starbucks’ successful approach to embracing seasonal trends by offering Halloween/Xmas/etc.-inspired drinks and products.

-3. Focusing on Customer Retention
+3. Focus on Customer Retention

 Strengthen customer relationships and build their loyalty to prevent customers from choosing a competitor if they come up with discounts or new offers.